Ian Walker (firefighter): Career

 Walker became a member of the Kaikōura volunteer fire brigade in 1979.
-He took up the role of Chief Fire Officer in 1985, and was made a Life Member in 2002.
-Walker was Chief Fire Officer at the time of major floods in the district in 1993, and during the 2016 Kaikōura earthquake.
+He assumed the role of Chief Fire Officer in 1985, and was granted a Life Membership in 2002.
+Walker served as the Chief Fire Officer during major floods in the district in 1993, and during the 2016 Kaikōura earthquake.
 The work of the volunteer fire brigade in supporting the local community was celebrated in July 2016, when Walker and the entire volunteer fire brigade crew of 25 and their partners were acknowledged with a complimentary dinner at a local restaurant, The Pier Hotel.

 Walker also runs an automotive business in Kaikōura.

 Walker was a member of the Kaikōura District Council between 1986 and 1992.